 - A ban on the release of BWC videos to other law enforcement agencies even if there were a law enforcement reason for the release.

-- The use of BWC videos for training purposes if face-blurring or other software were employed that limited the ability to identify the involved officer.
+- The use of BWC videos for training purposes if face-blurring or other software were employed limited the ability to identify the involved officer.

 - Allowing an officer the unrestricted right to ban the release of BWC videos without regard to whether there was a law enforcement purpose in the release.